Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Managed DevOps Pool.md

 # Process

-This section explains how to deploy & maintain the scale set construct.
+This section explains how to deploy & maintain the Managed DevOps Pool construct.

 ## Initial configuration